ldrrp/lochnas.com/content/docs/raid.md

 ```

-After creating my RAID device you can make a partition on and use it
+Now you can make a partition on and use it

 ```
 # make partition